 The Massachusetts “Dig Safe” Law

-Created out of MA’s local version of the “Call Before You Dig” law known as the “Dig Safe” law (you can read the complete law with FAQ on the Mass.gov site here), Dig Safe, Inc. is a New England non-profit funded by the state to interface between diggers and utility companies to make sure that no lines get hit.
+Created out of the local version of the “Call Before You Dig” law in Massachusetts known as the “Dig Safe” law.
+You can read about the complete law with FAQ on the Mass.gov site.
+Dig Safe, Inc. is a New England non-profit funded by the state to interface between diggers and utility companies to make sure that no lines get hit.
 If you don’t call Dig Safe before digging (or violate any part of the law) you face some stiff fines.
 From the law:

 “If you excavate without calling Dig Safe, or violate any other provision of the Dig Safe Law, you may be fined by the Department of Public Utilities.
 Civil penalties under the Dig Safe Law are $1,000 for the first offense, and not less than $5,000, nor more than $10,000, for any subsequent offense within 12 consecutive months.”